-9. Conclusions
+4.2.
+Conclusions

 Notwithstanding these limitations, with the present findings we conclude that in Colombia, parents appear to play a significant role in their offspring’s health behaviors during their first semester at university, particularly regarding food consumption and alcohol use.
 Moreover, drinking among students is strongly related to their partner’s drinking behavior, especially concerning binge drinking, which is reinforced by the partner’s motivation to consume alcohol.
 Furthermore, time spent with peers was strongly related to heavy drinking among students.
-Parental monitoring as well as limiting unhealthy activities that students do with their peers should be more strongly encouraged through interventional efforts, particularly in more collectivistic cultures where parents tend to have stronger influences on their offspring’s behavior compared to Western countries (Pokhrel et al., 2018).
+Parental monitoring as well as limiting unhealthy activities that students do with their peers should be more strongly encouraged through interventional efforts, particularly in more collectivistic cultures where parents tend to have stronger influences on their offspring’s behavior compared to Western countries [31].
 It is also advisable that parents limit their own alcohol use at home as their offspring are strongly influenced by this parental behavior.
 Interventions should also inform parents of their influence on their offspring’s food consumption and provide support as to how to promote the consumption of healthy food.
 Lastly, interventions could place a stronger focus on the partner’s influence on drinking by, for instance, demonstrating that drinking is not needed to enjoy time together.

 Author Contributions: Conceptualization: all authors; Methodology: all authors; Software: all authors; Validation: all authors; Formal Analysis: Chrys Gesualdo and Martin Pinquart; Investigation: all authors; Resources: all authors; Data Curation: Chrys Gesualdo and Martin Pinquart; Writing – Original Draft Preparation: Chrys Gesualdo and Martin Pinquart; Writing – Review & Editing: all authors; Visualization: all authors; Supervision: Martin Pinquart, Ana Chamorro Coneo, and Moises Mebarak Chams; Project Administration: all authors; Funding Acquisition: all authors.